Harry Potter and the Half-Blood Prince

-In the second last novel in J.K.
-Rowling’s Harry Potter cycle, the young wizard has begun his sixth year at Hogwarts and is feeling the sap of teenage in his limbs.
-There is turnover in the faculty and Harry’s nemesis, Draco Malfoy, is back for another term.
+In the second-to-last novel in J.K.
+Rowling's Harry Potter cycle, the young wizard has begun his sixth year at Hogwarts and is feeling the sap of being a teenager in his limbs.
+There is turnover in the faculty and Harry's nemesis, Draco Malfoy, is back for another term.
 Meanwhile, Lord Voldemort and his minions grow bolder by the day, striking against muggles and magicians alike, determined to plunge the world into a new dark age.

 David Yates, who directed the previous title in the series, returns for Harry Potter and the Half-Blood Prince.
-The books assumed a darker hue as the saga continued and the films have followed suit.
-Some of the special effects magic seems almost Disney, especially the family photos that move like home movies trapped inside frames and the dizzying quidditch matches, but the betrayal and face-stomping bullying come from an altogether different perspective on storytelling for adolescents.
+The books assumed a darker hue as the saga continued, and the films have followed suit.
+Some of the special-effects magic seems almost Disneyesque, especially the family photos that move like home movies trapped inside frames and the dizzying quidditch matches, but the betrayal and face-stomping bullying come from an altogether different perspective on storytelling for adolescents.
 There is no Hollywood happy ending.
 One of the most beloved characters dies.

 Among the strengths of Rowling's vision is a refusal to avert her gaze from reality.
 Harry Potter's world is our world magnified and colored through the lens of fantasy.
 The gothic environs of Hogwarts are a coed version of Eton or Groton, with the characteristics of an exclusive prep school multiplied to the seventh power.
 The emotional uncertainty and hormonal urges of high school aren't sugared or denied.
 Aside from its insights into adolescent boys and girls, the Harry Potter cycle is a study in good and evil and the moral choices confronting everyone.
 To be sure, there is black and white in Half-Blood Prince, but also the gray of unintended consequences and even shades of black.
 One character cannot bring himself to do the worst, another coldly assumes the burden of evil and others revel with berserker glee in causing harm.